jmcg015/CV/README.md

 #### **RapidRTC** (June 2021 - October 2021)
 _Online Chat Agent, UK_

-- Handled multiple online web chats with different customers to assist and direct them with their queries.
+- Handled multiple online web chats with different customers to assist and direct them to the right department in a timely manner.

 #### **Anywhere Works** (September 2020 - February 2021)
 _CX Associate, UK_

-- Answered calls on behalf of various clients and assisted callers with booking appointments, sending messages or transferring callers.
+- Answered calls on behalf of various clients and assisted callers with booking appointments, sending messages or transferring callers to the relevant teams to assist further.

 #### **Auckland Council** (January 2019 - October 2019)
 _Regulatory Support Officer, NZ_

-- Used SAP CRM to create and edit building consent application shells.

-- Verified RFI start/end dates and correspondence are correct prior to audits.
+- Verified RFI start/end dates and correspondence were correct prior to audits.

-- Created daily reports using Excel.
+- Created daily reports using Excel for Team Leaders to distribute the day’s workload.

-- Contacted customers for additional information if necessary.
+- Contacted customers for additional information if necessary to ensure a smooth application process

-- Began the refund process for rejected applications.
+- Began the refund process for rejected applications in order for money to be returned quickly.

 #### **Thinking Software** (February 2018 - September 2018)
 _Business Development Manager, UK_

-- Responsible for bringing a  newly released product to market.

 - Created and maintained relationships with end users, installers and manufacturers to bring in new leads and sales for their new product.

-- Designed marketing brochures, banners, business cards and other marketing tools using the Adobe Suite.
+- Designed marketing brochures, banners, business cards and other marketing tools for use in email campaigns, newsletters, social media and for use at exhibitions

 ### Teaching Experience
 #### **Model Language Studios** (October 2015 - August 2017)
 _English Instructor, JP_

-- Taught English to young learners using drama.
+- Taught English to young learners using drama who performed a play in English on stage

-- Taught primary school children a play in English, which they performed on stage.

 #### **Nova Holdings** (November 2014 - October 2015)
 _English Instructor, JP_

-- Taught English to students of various ages, for various reasons (business, travel, exam preparation).

-- Advised students on specific courses to take that best met their needs.
+- Taught English to students of various ages, for various reasons (business, travel, exam preparation) and advised on courses that best met their learning needs

 ### Other Experience
 #### **Argos** (October 2021 - May 2022)